 City of Siena

-Meeting with the guide and visit to:
+Meet the guide and visit:

-- Banchi di Sopra and Banchi di Sotto, these are the city’s busiest streets with the noble palaces as well as the many appealing shops where you can find typical gastronomic delicacies such as Panforte and Ricciarelli, the world’s renowned Chianti and Brunello wines, the cold meats and pici (hand-rolled pasta)
+- Banchi di Sopra and Banchi di Sotto.
+These are the city’s busiest streets flanked by aristocratic palazzos and many shops where you will find local delicacies such as Panforte and Ricciarelli, Chianti and Brunello wines, cold cuts and pici (hand-rolled pasta).

 - Piazza del Campo.
 This fan-shaped square has always been the political and commercial center of the ancient Republic of Siena.
 It is also where the famous horse race, the Palio, takes place twice yearly.
 You will also find the Palazzo Pubblico and Torre del Mangia.

 - Cathedral and Baptistery.
 The imposing Cathedral of Santa Maria Assunta (Duomo of Siena), by Giovanni Pisano, with its splendid façade, is one of the most stunning and illustrious Gothic churches in all of Tuscany.
 In its interior, there are works by Donatello, Nicola Pisano, and Giovanni Pisano.
 An entrance fee is required.

 - Palazzo Chigi-Saracini.
 This building is a typical example of medieval architecture.

 The itinerary can be changed or extended to include a visit to: Palazzo Pubblico (Town Hall), Cathedral Museum.
 Each has an entrance fee.
 All entrance fees are extra.